alexzhang13/alexzhang13.github.io-old/_pages/about.md

 I really enjoy teaching, and I've TA'd quite a few courses at Princeton.
 Currently, I'm the undergraduate course assistant (UCA) creating the assignments for the new <a href="https://ben-eysenbach.github.io/intro-rl/">Intro to Reinforcement Learning (COS435/ECE433)</a> course being taught in Spring 2024 at Princeton.

-Finally, I just finished **reading through all 3584 abstracts from NeurIPS 2023** and have compiled my notes <a href="https://alexzhang13.github.io/blog/2024/neurips2023/">here</a>.
+Finally, I just finished **reading through all 3584 abstracts from NeurIPS 2023** and have <a href="https://alexzhang13.github.io/blog/2024/neurips2023/">compiled my notes here</a>.
 I've generally recently been trying to keep track of my research notes, ideas, and papers I've read in the past.
 For now, I've been keeping a list of papers on [World Models](https://github.com/alexzhang13/world-models-papers/).
 Feel free to reach out to talk through